Unveiling 15 New Murals at the Santa Clara County Fairgrounds

 If you are interested a service trip for your family or teenager, I highly recommend Dream Volunteers!
 They run trips in six different countries.
 Next summer Allie wants to go on the teen trip to Vietnam.
 My danger bunny is ready to travel without me.
 Sigh.

 A few months ago I watched a TED Talk by Greta Thunberg, a young climate change activist from Sweden.
 I was deeply moved by the urgency of her message.
 What I realized from her talk is that doing something (as opposed to occasional hand wringing followed by doing nothing) is a moral obligation, even if I am only selfishly motivated, because it will create a significant negative impact on the lives of my children and grandchildren.
 It is that immediate.
 Her talk was enough to transform me into a climate change activist.
 After a few weeks of panic, I have settled into a fired up soldier, ready to help the cause however I can.

-Back to the TED talk : I am so moved by Greta Thunberg’s urgent message, I would like to paint a mural of that features her wit a quote somewhere in the Bay Area.
-I have found a sponsor but have not yet found the right wall.
+Back to the TED talk : I am so moved by this young activist’s urgent message, I would like to paint a Greta Thunberg mural somewhere in the Bay Area.
+I have found a sponsor, but have not yet found the right wall.
 If you know of a street-facing wall where I might be able to paint a mural of Greta, please let me know.

 It’s been a big month of murals, of learning and teamwork.
 Thank you for reading this far, and letting me share everything I am excited about.
 I know it’s a lot!
 But wait, there is more…

 In this interview I ask the San Jose Director of Public Art, Michael Ogilvie to ask, “How do you craft a successful public art program for one of the fastest growing cities in the country?”
 Listen and learn!